Colombian Brunette Sara Orrego Flaunts Toned Physique In Cut-Out Leggings And Sports Bra

 Sara Orrego showed off her fit physique to her 1.4 million Instagram followers on Tuesday, April 7, with her most recent update.
 The Colombian model took to the popular app to post a snapshot of herself in workout clothes as she geared up to do some yoga.

 The photo captured Orrego leaning against the railing on what looked to be a balcony.
-She placed one foot on the floor and the other up on a patio chair, in a pose that showcased her strong legs.
+She placed one foot on the floor and the other up on a patio chair in a pose that showcased her strong legs.
 The picture also showed a laptop on a low table.
-Orrego tagged Alo Moves over the computer, a platform that offers yoga, fitness and mediation classes online.
+Orrego tagged Alo Moves over the computer, a platform that offers yoga, fitness, and mediation classes online.

 Orrego rocked a mismatched workout set consisting of a pink sports bra and black leggings.
 The bra featured thin straps that went over her shoulders and a high neckline that offered a good amount of support.
 The top boasted a strong fabric that hugged her torso, outlining her chest.
 It also featured Alo Yoga’s name brand printed across the chest in white.
 Alo Yoga is the producer of Alo Moves and a brand Orrego often gives a shout out to on her page.